raymondkeogh/doggystyle/README.md

  - Git – Version control used to track changes, commit and push code to Github.
  - Gitpod extensions:
      - Auto Close Tag
      - Bracket Pair Colorizer
      - Code Spellchecker
      - Prettier - Code Formatter
      - Indent-Rainbow

 Testing
 -------

+In order to fully test the website I first set out the criteria that must be met in order for a successful launch.
+1. All links must on the website must connect to the correct location.
+2. All images and elements on website must load correctly and quickly.
+3. All fallback fonts must work visually should the first choice fonts be unavailable.
+4. All elements on the website must be responsive, resizing for different screen sizes and maintaining their integrity with no overlapping.
+5. All photos in gallery must be clickable, expand to full size and be closable.
+This must be achievable in both desktop and mobile screen layouts.
+They must also respond to hover by expanding by 1.2x their original size.
+The photos should also have an arrow for scrolling through the gallery in fullscreen.
+6. All external links direct to the correct website.
+7. The website loads correctly and functions on Chrome, Internet Explorer, Safari and Firefox browsers.
+8. The website performs as required as outlined in User Stories for External users and the site owner.

+All testing is documented in the MS1-Testing Mac Numbers [spreadsheet](assets/testing/MS1-testing.numbers), [Excel](assets/testing/MS1-testing.xlsx) and in [pdf](assets/testing/MS1-testing.pdf) format

 Bugs